PrallavAggarwal/Projects-02/ToDo-terminalBased/Readme.md

 - Every task has its unique id.

 # Future Improvements
----
-- Better i/p taking style.
+- Better input taking style.
 - More checks.
 - More filters.